 A study by French researchers found that driving while drowsy is as dangerous as drunk driving.
 A lack of sleep impairs one’s mental and physical faculties.
 It makes it difficult to safely operate a motor vehicle.
 Fatigue often is a factor in accidents that involve commercial truck drivers.

 South Carolina’s graduated driver’s license program has helped to cut down on crashes by allowing teens to receive needed instruction, supervision and experience.
 However, as studies show, teens still are prone to risky behaviors.
 In fact, a recent AAA Foundation for Traffic Safety study found that as many as 60 percent of teen accidents are caused by distractions such as using cell phones or interacting with other passengers.

 As you can see in the above DPS chart, driver behavior is not the only cause of auto accidents in South Carolina.
 The other non-driver causes are:

-If you or a loved one is hurt in an auto accident through no fault of your own, the car accident lawyers of Jebaily Law Firm will put their experience to work for you.
+If you or a loved one is hurt in an auto accident through no fault of your own, the car accident lawyers in South Carolina of Jebaily Law Firm will put their experience to work for you.

 We go beyond the police accident report when investigating crashes.
 We conduct our own investigation studying crash scene evidence.
-Depending upon the severity of the matter, our investigation can include: interviewing witnesses, requesting cell phone records, examining black box data, and consulting with accident reconstruction experts to determine how a crash occurred and who should be held responsible.
+Depending on the severity of the matter, our investigation can include:

 We serve clients in Florence and throughout South Carolina.
 To learn more, simply call us today or connect with us online.
-We can provide a free case review.
+We can provide a free car accident case review.